sashafklein/ctw2/readme.md

-***JUNE 6***
+***JUNE 11***

-Think I just got devise and mongoid to work nicely together.
-It's still very basic, but I think most things are now officially working as I expect them to.
+Mongoid and Devise now (seem to) work nicely together Basic authentication is up
+Basic authorization is up for user pages
+Basic workout/user pages are up and need some major re-styling.
 Next, I plan to:

-- put together all the devise views etc
 - create all the other models
+- validate data entry
+- build/plan out all views

+Longer-term and random task list:
+- stylin'
+- attr_accessible
+- phone functionality / twilio integration
+- basic text search
+- gym pages
+- mobile stylin'
+- start using
-- do cancan
+- stripe
+- inspirational twitter feed?